TiantongHu/sys/community/README.md

   Typical options are:
    * `--rm` removes the container after existing

-   * `-v <path to working directory>:/host` which will copy everything under the directory into the `/host` directory in the image
+   * `-v <path to working directory>:/host` which will mount your working directory with the `/host` directory in the container, so you can acess any needed file
+     * Add `--read-only` before `-v` to make the directory read only in the container

      * Inside the container, you can use `$ cp <path to file> /host` to copy files in the image to the `<working directory>` you stated in `-v` option.